The Best Electric Guitar Under $150?

 Ibanez GRX20ZJB Jewel Blue Electric Guitar

 This guitar is simply stunning!
-And while you can clearly see inspiration has be drawn from the Stratocaster, the Ibanez GRX20ZJB Electric Guitar in Jewel Blue takes this to the next level.
+And while you can clearly see inspiration has been drawn from the Stratocaster, the Ibanez GRX20ZJB Electric Guitar in Jewel Blue takes this to the next level.

 So, What is the best electric guitar under $150?